 With an added tooltip players knew what the symbols meant.

-Players really liked the idea of being able to swap their hotbar between all their inventory rows.
+Players really liked the idea of being able to swap their Hotbar between all their inventory rows.

 Players liked the idea of being able to tag items and search for them in their recipe book.

-Design Before Pivot
+Wireframes Before Pivot

 Main Idea and Sorting

 CTRL + Mouse Wheel scrolls through lines in inventory